la2050/archive/_projects/2016/great-futures-start-at-home.md

   - 'Money '
   - Volunteers
   - Staff
+project_description: >-
+  Our project is a model that can be duplicated in other communities and help others, too.
+We offer proven Boys & Girls Club youth-development activities in affordable housing communities to kids 6-18 years of age.
+Programs yield academic success, good character & citizenship, and healthy lifestyles.
+What’s special here is that we are bringing the Club to the home community so that kids are directly served with programs they need, and the whole family benefits from using the family-centered space.
 project_impact: '["Number of children enrolled in afterschool programs"]'
 project_proposal_best_place: >-
   Remember when you were a kid – some of your best friends were from your